 1. Florida Loan Repayment Assistance Program (LRAP)

-Many states have their own unique Loan Repayment Assistance Program (LRAP) that lawyers can take advantage of.
+Many states have their own unique Loan Repayment Assistance Program (LRAP) for lawyers.
 Florida is no different and has a specific program for lawyers practicing in the sunshine state.

 Under Florida’s LRAP, eligible borrowers could receive up to $5,000 each year as a forgivable loan.
 The Florida Bar Foundation then forgives the loan each year.